KitesForFuture/powerplant/README.md

 * Connects the kite to the internet via a Wifi hotspot.
 * Can watch status and initiate kite launch and landing from anywhere in the world.
 * Enables automatic launch and landing according to weather forecast.

+## Simulation

+In the simulation folder you find an interactive simulation that runs in your browser.

+* Open the kite_simulation.html file with a web browser